 What do you think of the size of the Britax Römer Kidfix III M car seat?

 I think the seat is reassuringly chunky and it protects the child well.
 At this stage, I wouldn’t want anything flimsier.
 Having said that, it wouldn’t work with all models, or for those who need three seats in a row.

 How heavy is the car seat?

-At 7.5kg, the Kidfix III M is on the heavier side for a booster seat, but it doesn’t seem that bad to lift and move around.
+At 7.5kg, the Kidfix III M is on the heavier side for a booster seat, but it doesn’t seem that bad to lift and move around – a point backed up other parents, including those we surveyed*.
 There are much lighter boosters on the market, but I think the weight is manageable and it wouldn’t prevent me from taking it on holiday to use in hire cars.

 Will your child fit in it until they are 12 years old (36kg)?